 The East Coast Swing dance is a social partner dance developed in the 1940’s by dance studios and dance organizations.
-It is categorized under the swing dance umbrella of dance genres.
-The name was changed to East Coast Swing from Eastern Swing in the 1950’s.
-Like all the swing dances, it originated from the Lindy Hop in the 1920’s.
+Moreover, it is categorized under the swing dance umbrella of dance genres.
+Also, the name was changed to East Coast Swing from Eastern Swing in the 1950’s.
+Lastly, like all the swing dances, it originated from the Lindy Hop in the 1920’s.

-(Gainy Ballroom Dance Arizona East Coast Swing 2008)
+(Gainy Ballroom Dance Arizona East Coast Swing videos, 2008)

 Other names for it over the last seven decades include: Eastern Swing (1950’s), Jitterbug, Triple Swing, the Bop, and Rock & Roll.
 The most enduring name has always been East Coast Swing, which also distinguished it from the burgeoning West Coast Swing dance genre that became popular in the 1960’s.

 Arthur Murray and Dean Collins were instrumental in its development along with other U.S. dance studios during the 1940’s & 50’s.
 Some of the changes included eliminating eight count patterns and acrobatics used in Lindy Hop to sell it to the American masses making it is easier than its predecessors, Lindy Hop and Shag.
 They codified it and created a syllabus to use for dance instruction and for judging panels at competitions.

 The East Coast Swing dance became one of the dance genres included in the American Rhythm division in U.S. national ballroom competitions.
 The National Dance Council of America (N.D.C.A.) oversees the standards used for competition in American Rhythm and American Smooth dance genres, which includes the East Coast Swing (generally triple rhythm).

 Professional American Rhythm Championship competitors at Emerald Ball 2014.

 - Ilya & Mandy Velednitsky